Macrometacorp/docs/docs/collections/indexing/index.md

 Creating new indexes is done under an exclusive collection lock by default.
 When you create a new index, the collection is not available during creation.
 Creating indexes in the foreground is undesirable if you have to perform it on a live system without a dedicated maintenance window.

-For potentially long running index creation, GDN supports creating indexes in the background.
+For potentially long-running index creation, GDN supports creating indexes in the background.
 The collection remains mostly available during the index creation.
-Refer to [Creating Indexes in Background](#creating-indexes-in-background) for more information.

 GDN provides the following index types: